People of Color Outdoors

 People of Color Outdoors is in the Environment category which is sponsored by A to Z Wineworks.

-They're a little-sized organization with activities in Clackamas Co., Multnomah Co., Washington Co. and beyond.
+They're a micro-sized organization with activities in Clackamas Co., Multnomah Co., Washington Co. and beyond.